-• Community Outreach - MWAA provided its Phase 2 Communications and Community Outreach calendar for December 2015.
-The outreach efforts continue with 46 community outreach activities held during the month of December 2015: Including 15 businesses outreach efforts, 3 traffic and construction-specific notifications, 5 intergovernmental activities, 9 community outreach activities, four media events, 2 educational outreach events, 5 WMATA coordination activities, and three elected officials outreach meetings.
+• Community Outreach - MWAA provided its Phase 2 Communications and Community Outreach calendar for January 2016.
+The outreach efforts continue with 53 community outreach activities held during the month of January 2016: Including 37 businesses outreach efforts, three traffic and construction-specific notifications, two intergovernmental activities, three community outreach activities, six media events, and two elected officials outreach meetings.
 MWAA continues to focus activities around the Dulles Airport with Airport tenants and communities beyond its perimeters, targeting the larger employers.
 MWAA continues to inform the public about upcoming Package B activities which will include increased truck traffic and on-site blasting.